General Information & Directions

 This site now includes the historic home, which is open for docent led tours at a small fee, the Jacobs Education Center Gallery which presents changing exhibits and the lovely Water Wise Discovery Gardens which encompass five different landscapes of California native plants and Mediterranean plants which demonstrate water wise gardening for Southern California home owners.

-The Maloof Water Wise Discovery Gardens are open to the public free of charge on Thursdays and Saturdays from
+The Maloof Water Wise Discovery Gardens are open to the public free of charge on Thursdays and Saturdays.

-The Jacobs Education Center Gallery is open to the public free of charge on Thursdays and Saturdays from
+The Jacobs Education Center Gallery is open to the public free of charge on Thursdays and Saturdays during exhibitions.